ElliottStarosta/Food-Nutrition-Analyzer-Arduino-/README.md

 Check the [C++](https://github.com/ElliottStarosta/TEJ20-Summative-/blob/main/Arduino%20Based%20Code/main.cpp) and [Python](https://github.com/ElliottStarosta/TEJ20-Summative-/blob/main/Arduino%20Based%20Code/main_food_algorithm.py) source codes!

 ## Additional Notes
+- **DISCLAIMER:** No borrowed code was used in this project, as no one has made this project before.

-Hope you enjoy it!
+-Hope you enjoy it!
 (I spent ~40 hours on this summative...)